Aliases for CXCL5 Gene

 - C-X-C Motif Chemokine Ligand 5 2 3 5

 - Small Inducible Cytokine Subfamily B (Cys-X-Cys), Member 5 (Epithelial-Derived Neutrophil-Activating Peptide 78) 2 3

 - Chemokine (C-X-C Motif) Ligand 5 2 3

 This gene encodes a protein that is a member of the CXC subfamily of chemokines.
 Chemokines, which recruit and activate leukocytes, are classified by function (inflammatory or homeostatic) or by structure.
 This protein is proposed to bind the G-protein coupled receptor chemokine (C-X-C motif) receptor 2 to recruit neutrophils, to promote angiogenesis and to remodel connective tissues.
 This protein is thought to play a role in cancer cell proliferation, migration, and invasion. [provided by RefSeq, May 2013]

 GeneCards Summary for CXCL5 Gene

 CXCL5 (C-X-C Motif Chemokine Ligand 5) is a Protein Coding gene.
-Diseases associated with CXCL5 include Pediatric Ulcerative Colitis and Acute Cervicitis.
-Among its related pathways are PEDF Induced Signaling and Signaling by GPCR.
-GO annotations related to this gene include chemokine activity and CXCR chemokine receptor binding.
+Diseases associated with CXCL5 include Nonspecific Interstitial Pneumonia and Pediatric Ulcerative Colitis.
+Among its related pathways are Rheumatoid arthritis and Signaling by GPCR.
+Gene Ontology (GO) annotations related to this gene include chemokine activity and CXCR chemokine receptor binding.
 An important paralog of this gene is CXCL6.

 Involved in neutrophil activation.
 In vitro, ENA-78(8-78) and ENA-78(9-78) show a threefold higher chemotactic activity for neutrophil granulocytes.